AnindD/Cognition/README.md

 Motivation: The primary motivation of this project was to improve our knowledge of Python and working with the Discord API.

 # Technologies Used
-- Python
+- Python - Programming language used
-- Discord API
+- Discord API - API which connects code to Discord
-- Flask (hosting Disord bot)
+- Flask & Uptime Robot: Hosts bot permanently

 # Resources/Documentation
 Documentation which helped create the bot: